mwiens91/sm64-route-optimizer/README.md

 star's 100 coin combined star alternative (since these are now in the array being iterated over).
-Additionally, Since stars would now have multiple prerequisites it could use for a given base star, the topoligical sort would need to be modified.
+Additionally, Since stars would now have multiple prerequisites it could use for a given base star, the topological sort would need to be modified.
 This is all possible though.

 The real challenge is designing the configuration file in an elegant way that avoids excessive complexity and redundancy.
 I haven't yet been able